 Book promotion and marketing can begin as early as the moment you decide to write it.
 When that first idea comes to mind, you should begin some type of promoting whether via social media, word of mouth, your website, or blog.

 For many authors coming up with strategies of marketing and promoting are tough.
-The one thing you don’t want to do is wait until you have released your book to begin promoting it.
+The one thing you don’t want to do is wait until you have released your book cover to begin promoting it.
 By then it’s late in the book promotion process.

 There are many ways you can promote.
 You can promote by using Contest, Giveaways, Promotional Items, Word-of-Mouth, Blog, and many more.